Understanding Sickle Cell Disease (SCD) and Hydroxyurea

 What is Sickle Cell Disease?

 Red blood cells contain a substance called hemoglobin, which helps them carry oxygen from the lungs to other parts of the body.
-Patients with normal hemoglobin have mostly hemoglobin A in their red blood cells.
-Those with sickle cell disease have mostly sickle or hemoglobin S (HbS) in their red blood cells.
-HbS is an abnormal type of hemoglobin that causes the red blood cells to change from a round shape to a sickle or half-moon shape and to become stiff and sticky.
+People with SCD don’t have regular hemoglobin in their red blood cells.
+This abnormal hemoglobin is what causes the red blood cells to sickle.

-It is believed to be caused by a genetic trait that may have provided a degree of protection against malaria.
+It is believed to be caused by a genetic trait that may have evolved to provide protection against malaria.
 Therefore, it is most common in individuals whose ancestors came from malaria-prone areas of the world, including:

 • Africa